 🔸Bhau Daji was born in the small village of Goa, India.
 His family was poor but he was a childhood genius and a brilliant chess player, which attracted the attention of Governor of Bombay.

-🔸After completion of schooling, he moved to Mumbai and joined the famous Elphinstone college in the year 1840.
+🔸After completion of schooling, he moved to Mumba and did his higher studies at Elphinstone college in 1840.
+There, he also served as a teacher for a brief time.

 🔸In 1844, he won the first prize in a essay competition on Female Infanticide.
 The competition was conducted by the British Government.

-🔸He was also interested in the Sanskrit language and the Indian System of Medicine.
-This pushed him to collect manuscripts of medical subjects written in Sanskrit, Arabic and Pali.
+🔸While studying Western medicine, he also showed interest in the Sanskrit language and the Indian System of Medicine, which pushed him to collect more manuscripts of medical subjects written in Sanskrit, Arabic and Pali.

 🔸While reading the manuscripts he developed an interest in the treatment of leprosy.
-He further developed a garden and nurtured many native medical herbs.
+He further developed a garden and nurtured many native medical herbs to curb leprosy.

-🔸He used his own preparation of Chaulmoogra oil for leprosy.
-This attracted the attention of modern medical world.
-This oil was the only source till the discovery of Dapsone in 1941.
+🔸Chaulmoogra oil was the only source to treat leprosy till the discovery of Dapsone in 1941.

-🔸Moreover, Dr. Bhau Daji was an Eminent Surgeon and carried out many modern surgeries such as lithotripsy, cataract and also in midwifery.
+🔸Further, Dr. Bhau Daji was an Eminent Surgeon who had done many modern surgeries and also practised midwifery.

-🔸The Journal Nature expressed his sad demise as… “This very remarkable native of India, the true friend of his fellow countrymen as well as of science and learning died on May 31, 1874”.
+🔸The Journal Nature sadly expressed his demise as… “This very remarkable native of India, the true friend of his fellow countrymen as well as of science and learning died on May 31, 1874.”

-🔸To honour his enormous service, The Victoria and Albert Museum, which Dr. Bhau Daji Lad was instrumental in raising funds for in 1872, was renamed as Dr. Bhau Daji Lad Mumbai City Museum in 1975.
+🔸To honour his enormous service The Victoria and Albert Museum, where he was instrumental in raising funds for constructing a new building for this museum a hundred years back in 1870s, situated at Byculla East of Mumbai was renamed Dr. Bhau Daji Lad Mumbai City Museum in 1975.

 A Day to Commemorate…